Future Ancestral Technologies

 A work-in-progress presentation of the installation and a conversation between Cannupa Haska Luger and curators Paulina Ascencio Fuentes and Gee Wesley will take place at EMPAC on April 7, 2022.

-The project is curated by Paulina Ascencio Fuentes, Yihsuan Chiu, Christine Nyce, and Gee Wesley, recent graduates from the Center for Curatorial Studies, Bard College.
+The project is curated by Paulina Ascencio Fuentes, Yihsuan Chiu, Christine Nyce, and Gee Wesley, second year graduate students from the Center for Curatorial Studies at Bard College.